+A nicely decorated space is a way to beautify your home and show off your own style and personality.
+Decorations can help make your house feel like home.
 If green living is a priority to you, there are some things you may want to consider in regard to your home decor, besides just your budget.
-Here are some ideas to help you keep things green as you're adding your own personal flare to your home.
-Keep in mind that eco-friendly materials may cost a bit more than their synthetic counterparts, but they also last you longer.
+Here are some ideas to help you keep things green while adding your own flare to your home.

-Decorating One Room at a Time
+Decorate One Room at a Time

-Your Color Palette
+Choose Your Color Palette

 Make your decorating even easier by choosing a color palette to create a mood for each room.
 Include items that inspire a specific look you may be going for, that complement the colors from your palette, and your theme if you have one.
-Also, remember, it doesn’t have to be 100 percent perfect!
-Have some fun with your decorating project (and with your significant other and family if they want to play along) and take some time to really think through each room and really make your home "yours."
+It doesn’t have to be 100 percent perfect!
+Have some fun with your decorating project (and with your significant other and family if they want to play along) and take some time to really think through each room and make your home "yours."

 Handmade Items